swiiny/blockmetrics/README.md

 ### Global

--   [ ] Complete readme for each service
--   [ ] Update this readme with link to others
 -   [ ] Add Cypress E2E tests
 -   [ ] setup github actions to run tests before merge to production
 -   [ ] Presentation